 There are countless people in the career development field in Canada – from guidance counsellors, to career counsellors, to career centre leaders – who do incredible work and show immense dedication every day.
 While the following awards (domestic only) may only recognize a fraction of that work, they aim to highlight excellence in the field.

-The BCCDA recognizes people in several categories at its annual Career Development Conference, including Emerging Career Practitioner of the Year, Career Practitioner of the Year and Mentor of the Year.
+The BCCDA recognizes people in several categories in its annual awards, including Emerging Career Practitioner of the Year, Career Development Practitioner of the Year and Career Development Agency of the Year.

 Active members of CPC are eligible to strive for its Awards of Excellence in many categories, including Outstanding Career Leader, Outstanding Employment Interview Strategist and Outstanding Resume – Career Change.

 Nominations for this year are due by July 1, 2021.

 Winners are announced at the CASE conference.
 Awards include the Wiltshire Award of Excellence in Supported Employment, the Mark Wafer Award for Business Excellence and the Phillip Emmerson Award for Employment Excellence.

 Dr. Graham Branton Research Award – Co-operative Education and Work-Integrated Learning Canada (CEWIL)

 The Research Award recognizes significant contributions by CEWIL Canada members to scholarly research in co-operative education and aims to encourage such research.

 This award is designed to recognize and celebrate individuals who have devoted their lives to enhancing the field of career development.
 The award is named for Etta St. John Wileman, who was a champion and crusader of career, work and workplace development in Canada.
 It is presented at the Cannexus National Career Development Conference on a less-than-annual basis.

 CERIC is accepting nominations for this award until June 30, 2021.